-(Fall, Spring and Summer, Course Offered Every Year) Fundamental concepts of chemistry, emphasizing stoichiometry, atomic and molecular structure, and chemical bonding.
+(Fall, Spring and Summer, Course Offered Every Year)

+Fundamental concepts of chemistry, emphasizing stoichiometry,thermochemistry, atomic and molecular structure, and chemical bonding.
 Three class hours per week.
 High school chemistry or CHE-100 is strongly recommended as a prerequisite to this course.
 Corequisite courses: CHE-141.
+Students must pass CHE-111 with a C or better in order for it to fulfill the prerequisite requirement for CHE-112.